 -

-runs the test binary it thinks isgit
+HeadCommitruns the test binary it thinks isgit, which callsTestMain -

-function, and exits -
+TestMaininspectsTEST_GIT_BEHAVIOR, runs theheadCommitSuccessfunction, and exits -

-verifies the return value
+TestHeadCommitverifies the return value

 Although this machinery takes a minute to understand, it’s fairly extensible